ReliabilityRAG: Effective and Provably Robust Defense for RAG-based Web-Search: Background and Problem Setting

 \subsection{RAG with Ordinal and Cardinal Reliability}

 Given a query $q$, the retriever returns an ordered list of $k$ documents $D = (x_{1},x_{2},\dots,x_{k})$.
 We will consistently use the convention that $x_1$ is the highest-ranked (most reliable) document and $x_k$ is the lowest-ranked (least reliable) document.
-Therefore, the higher the index, the lower the reliability.
+When we refer to “higher-ranked” documents, we mean those closer to the front of the list (smaller index, greater reliability), and “lower-ranked” documents are those closer to the end of the list (larger index, lower reliability).

 A key distinction is whether the retriever supplies \emph{ordinal} or \emph{cardinal} reliability information about the retrieved documents; our defense can take advantage of either form.
 In the \textbf{ordinal-reliability (rank-only) setting}, we observe only the ordering $x_{1}\succeq x_{2}\succeq \dots \succeq x_{k}$, interpreted as “$x_{1}$ is at least as reliable as $x_{2}$,” and so on.
 In the \textbf{cardinal-reliability (rank + weight) setting}, each document additionally carries a non-negative weight $w(x_{i})\in[0,1]$ with $w(x_{1}) \ge w(x_{2}) \ge \dots \ge w(x_{k})$, capturing graded reliability, with higher weight corresponding to more reliability (e.g.\ PageRank~\cite{page1999pagerank}, citation count~\cite{Ding2009citationnetworks}, or a learned reliability score~\cite{hwang2025retrievalaugmentedgenerationestimationsource, wang-etal-2024-rear}).